-Pivotal’s third annual Korea Summit, which was held in Seoul in November 2019, had nearly 400 attendees and featured presentations from Samsung Electronics, KB Financial Group, and LS Industrial Systems.
+Pivotal’s third annual Korea Summit, which was held in Seoul in November 2019, had nearly 400 attendees and featured presentations from Samsung Electronics and LS Industrial Systems.

 Welcome area at the Pivotal Korea Summit held in Amoris Hall, Yeoksam GS tower Seoul

 Developing smart things and account servers at Samsung Electronics using Spring

 Salva Jung, a Samsung Account platform architect and project lead at Samsung Electronics, shared how its developers use Spring technology for Samsung’s large-scale global authentication service platform, which supports over a billion subscribers and more than 2 billion calls per day.